Welcome to today's edition of the Rush 24-7 podcast.

 What we're going to focus on today is callers exclusively who are unemployed.

-We know human nature.
+Now, we know, we know human nature.

-We know that people are going to call here who are not unemployed, uh, thinking that they'll be able to fake their way on and then say whatever they want to say.
+We know that people are going to call here who are not unemployed, thinking that they'll be able to fake their way on and then say whatever they want to say.

 We fully expect this to happen.